AcTePuKc/TTS-WebUI-PySide6/README.md

 2. Run `run_pyside.sh` (Linux/macOS) or `run_pyside.bat` (Windows).
 3. The script creates a virtual environment, installs dependencies from `requirements.lock.txt`, optionally installs PyTorch, and launches the GUI.
+4. To start the GUI manually, run `python -m gui_pyside6.main` from the repository root so the `gui_pyside6` package can be resolved correctly.